A-MAD-SCIENTIST/Windows-7-ESU-Bypasser/README.md

 Download 'Windows 7 Bypasser' that has been attached, move both .EXE and Bin file into a folder, i.e. Desktop.

-Run as Admin and just follow the instructions in the software, lmao.
+Run "Windows 7 Bypasser.exe" as Admin and just follow the instructions in the software, lmao.

 To uninstall, just see the options in the software.